Odan316/pwinds-generator/README.md

             // Path to other entity.
             // If set, instead of generating this entity, other entity fill be found and generated.
-            // Used for gemerate similar entities in different places "generate_outer": "outer_entity_tag",
+            // Used for gemerate similar entities in different places Can be path string or array with custom dice formula "generate_outer": "outer_entity_tag",
-            // If set, number will be rolled and returned "roll_result": "2d4+5",
-            // DEPRECATED - for ol data files only, use "static" or "roll_result" instead "numbers": 1
+            "generate_outer": ["outer_entity_tag", "2d6+3"],
             // Variant of next-level entity and etc.
             "variants": [],
         }
         ],
         // Array of entities, that will not be generated automatically,
-        //but can be used to direct generation by path "dictionaries": [
+        // but can be used to direct generation by path.
+        // Counts as children
+        "dictionaries": [
         ]
         // Array of links or entties, that shoud be generated alongside with variant